Jonas and Marge have been married for 17 years.

 HER NOT-SO-SECRET WEAPON

 The distance between Jonas and Marge grew.
 It didn’t help that they quarreled frequently—about her mother, about her volunteer work, about their inept housekeeper.
 The fight was always the same: he was always feeling bossed around.
 Micro-managed.
 Unappreciated.
-She felt he was unreliable.
-Unimportant to him.
+She felt abandoned and unimportant to him.
 And whenever she wanted to, she’d pull out her not-so-secret weapon: how he had “traumatized” her with his repeated infidelities.

 Each fight would re-set their marital recovery clock backwards by months.
-Seven years later, they had made virtually no progress in reconciling.
+Nine years later, they had made virtually no progress in reconciling.
 Sex?
 Forget it.

 Eventually, all that masturbating with all those camgirls—combined with the coolness and barely-hidden disdain of his wife—made him decide there was something wrong.
 He got into therapy with someone who believed in sex addiction.
 And before you could say “sexaholics anonymous,” there he was—in Sexaholics Anonymous.
 This therapist was a perfect example of “when your only tool is a hammer, all your problems look like nails.”